UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/profile/get-profiles.md

   - profile
 ---

-This method gets a map of profile nonces as key and profile DIDs as value, associated with the identity derived from the private key and stored in the Uptick ID SDK.
+This method gets a map of profile nonces as key and profile DIDs as value, associated with the identity derived from the private key and stored in the Privado ID SDK.

 ```dart
   Future<Map<BigInt, String>> getProfiles(